 A Kanban board is a tool for visually arranging and tracking a team’s workflow.
-This method is commonly used in project management.
+Project management commonly uses this method.
 Kanban boards consist of columns representing various stages of progress, such as “not started” or “in review.”
-Under these columns, the team adds cards describing discrete tasks, and moves these cards to their appropriate columns, so everyone has a clear view of the team’s progress.
+Under these columns, the team adds cards describing discrete tasks and moves these cards to their appropriate columns so everyone has a clear view of the team’s progress.

 Several task management tools, such as Trello and Asana, offer Kanban boards as interfaces.
 Some product managers also prefer to use Kanban-style roadmaps to track progress.

-The Kanban method originated in the 1940s, developed by an engineer at Toyota as a method of improving the auto-maker’s manufacturing efficiency.
-That engineer, Taaichi Ohno, found the inspiration for the new process by studying how supermarkets determined when to reorder supplies of grocery items from their vendors: not until customers had purchased all but the last few on their store’s shelves.
+The Kanban method originated in the 1940s, developed by an engineer at Toyota to improve the automaker’s manufacturing efficiency.
+That engineer, Taiichi Ohno, found the inspiration for the new process by studying how supermarkets determined when to reorder supplies of grocery items from their vendors: not until customers had purchased all but the last few on their store’s shelves.

 In David Anderson’s application of Kanban to agile development and other types of project management, the physical (or virtual) Kanban board should be built on five components:

 Even assuming a Kanban card consists only of text, that text should be written efficiently enough to quickly convey the meaning of the task or item it describes—ideally in just a few words.
 One of the main purposes is to give a team an at-a-glance understanding of what’s going on.

 A Kanban board should be structured as a series of vertical columns, each representing a different stage in the workflow and under which the team can add cards at that stage.
 Columns typically include stages such as “to do” or “completed.”